bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers is a website -- <https://climatedesigners.org>; and a network -- <https://climate-designers.mn.co/feed>

-The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
-We want to empower every designer to feel confident in taking on the climate crisis.
+The Climate designer community brings together design practitioners to share and master climate action practices.
+We want to empower every designer, every type of designer, to feel confident in taking on the climate crisis.

 - highlight climate design projects
 - host climate design portfolios